Join the Fun at Homesteading Today: Tell your stories, share recipes & tips!

 Think of your homestead as a unit.
 Each part should benefit the other and work together in harmony.
 For example raising chickens will produce excellent, nitrogen rich manure for your vegetables and compost heap.
 By placing them in your orchard they can feed on the fallen fruit, fertilize the soil and keep the bugs down without damaging your trees.
 Fruit tree prunings, vegetable peelings and vegetable matter can all be used in your compost heap to be returned back into the soil for enrichment and goodness.

 Your ducks could be allowed to forage in your vegetable garden.
-Unlike chickens, they won't do a lot of damage and will definitely keep your snails and slug population down, along with other insects like grubs and caterpillars that would otherwise feast on your plants.
+Unlike chickens, they won't do a lot of damage (although the will eat your lettuces!) and will definitely keep your snails and slug population down, along with other insects like grubs and caterpillars that would otherwise feast on your plants.

 Land should be set aside for green manures and cover crops to disc back into the soil.
 Crop and land rotation for both plants and animals should be practiced to minimize disease to both.